We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 In June 2017 Latta joined John Campbell to co-host the first of a series of live panel specials, What Next?
 Running across four or five nights, for three seasons, the interactive show set out to examine what New Zealand should look like in 20 years.

-Latta has been a consultant for varied organisations including the Department of Corrections, sex offender treatment programmes, the police and Child, Youth and Family.
+Latta was a consultant for varied organisations including the Department of Corrections, sex offender treatment programmes, the police and Child, Youth and Family.
 In 2010 he was invited to become an associate of Otago University’s Multidisciplinary Health and Development Study.

 Sources include